remix-run/react-router/doc/03 Components/Link.md

 // create a link with this
 <Link to="user" params={{userId: "123"}}/>

-// though, if your user properties match up to the dynamic segements:
+// though, if your user properties match up to the dynamic segments:
 <Link to="user" params={user}/>
 ```